Guilleag01/compression_test/README.md

 ## Test setup
 The algorithms were tested on the following situations:
  - **Lots of data with mixed types and sizes:** A lot of various types of files of varying sizes.
 The total size of all the files is 4.36 GiB
- - **Non compressible data:** A lot of barely compressible files, in thes case jpeg images.
+ - **Non-compressible data:** A lot of barely compressible files, in thes case jpeg images.
 The total size of all the files is 0.62 GiB
- - **A lot of many small text files:** A lot small text files, all the files are under 1MB in size.
+ - **A lot of many small text files:** A lot of small text files, all the files are under 1MB in size.
 The total size of all the files is 0.96 GiB
  - **A few text files:** A few text files.
 The total size of all the files is 9.54 MiB
  - **A few mixed files:** A few files varying in size and type.
 The total size of all the files is 6.66 MiB